dylanabbott/percussion-site/src/sections/who-we-are.md

 Need multiple or wrap-around campaign services or have an RFP?

-Contact Percussion Strategic and we’ll put together an experienced, right-fit, team just for you
+Contact Percussion Strategic and we’ll put together an experienced, right-fit, team just for you.

-{% include 'members.njk' %}
+{% include 'members.njk' | safe %}